avivbiton/RandomContentGenerator/contributing.md

 * Methods and functions name must be declarative and self-explanatory as much as possible.

  ### Pull Requests
+ *Pulls requests may be sent at any given time, however it will be merged only when it passes the rules below*
  * All tests must pass.
  * Update / create new tests to maintain as close to 100% test coverage.
  * Update any outdated wiki pages or create new one.

- *You may still submit the pull request even if you don't meet the requirements above to ask the community for help*
+### And most importantly, do NOT be afraid to contribute and make pull requests even if you think they aren't good enough, we are here to help !